-I'm equally at home pushing pixels, facilitating a workshop or in the world, researching users.
-I love every facet of the design process; the discovering, listening, creating, refining and tweaking to make great things that people want to engage with.
+I'm equally at home pushing pixels, creating human-centred systems, facilitating a workshop or, in the world researching users.
+I love every facet of the design process; the discovering, listening, creating, refining and tweaking to make great things that people want to (and can) engage with.

 Read on for the back story!